infoshareacademy/jfddr1-coderki-app/README.md

 ## Intro

-In the beggining ... there was C H A O S !!😱
+In the beggining ... there was C H A O S !! 😱
-But then .. our GOD-Michał came and said - "Ladies, get yourself together!" and this is how we moved from panic 😱😱😱 to brainstorming, from brainstorming to designing and from designing to coding...
+But then .. our GOD-Michał came and said - "Ladies, get yourself together!" and this is how we moved from panic 😱😱😱 to brainstorming... from brainstorming to designing... and ... from designing to coding...
 This is how our app arose from ashes.
 Do not stop yourself and try it out 😊!

 -----------------------------------------------------